-- ServSafe® certification (ARTS-112A or ARTS-150A) - Culinary Practical Examination I (Cooking Practical) (CULS-151), Culinary Practical Examination I (Written Exam) (CULS-152), or Baking and Pastry Practical Examination I (BAKE-151)
+- ServSafe® certification (CUSC-100A or CUSC-105A) - Culinary Practical Examination I (Written Exam) (CULS-152), or Baking and Pastry Practical Examination I (BAKE-151)

 Students who fail their practical examination(s) will be notified immediately by the faculty member administering the examination and the Registrar's Office.
 Students must make arrangements with Student Financial and Registration Services to retake the exam by the end of the semester.
 They must pass these exams to begin their externship.
-The Registrar's Office will notify students of any outstanding courses.